rht-labs/enablement-docs/exercises/5-non-functionals-strike-back/README.md

 2. The file is layed out with a collection of stages that correspond to each part of our build as seen below.
 We will create a new stage to execute in parallel.
 ![stages](../images/exercise5/stages.png)

 2. Create a new Parallel Stage called `security scanning` underneath the `stage("e2e test") { }` section as shown below.
-The contents of the `e2e test` has been removed for simplicity.
+The contents of the `e2e test` have been removed for simplicity.
 ```groovy
         stage("e2e test") {
             // ... stuff in here ....